BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in restaurants and shops, always have some Euros in cash for smaller purchases, market stalls, or bus tickets.
-Many smaller cafes and gelaterias might prefer cash, and it's handy for tipping if you receive exceptional service.
+While credit cards are widely accepted in restaurants and shops, always have some Euros in cash for smaller purchases like market stalls, gelato, or bus tickets bought directly from a tabaccheria.
+ATMs (Bancomat) are plentiful, but check your bank's foreign transaction fees beforehand.

 packing